RicardoTurco/apiVagas/README.md

 # apiVagas

-My first API with Django REST Framework
+API with Django REST Framework

 This API was originally "developed on: 11/11/2018 and the repository was restructured on 04/01/2019